betterwithdata/dnikit/docs/introspectors/data_introspection/duplicates.rst

 The run-time of `Duplicates` scales linearly with the number of samples and the number of dimensions in the response data.
-If the responses have a high number of dimensions, consider using :class:`DimensionReduction <dnikit.introspectors.DimensionReduction>` to reduce the dimensions (e.g. to 40).
+If the responses have a high number of dimensions, consider using :class:`DimensionReduction <deepview.introspectors.DimensionReduction>` to reduce the dimensions (e.g. to 40).

 Relevant API
 ------------

-:class:`Duplicates <dnikit.introspectors.Duplicates>` -- introspector to find duplicates and near duplicates
+:class:`Duplicates <deepview.introspectors.Duplicates>` -- introspector to find duplicates and near duplicates

 .. _duplicates_example: